syzoekao/EpiModelCEA-presentation/HIVpositive.md

 The four trajectories are:

-1. Never test
+- **T1**: Never test
-2. Test and never treat
+- **T2**: Test and never treat
-3. Treat with partial suppression
+- **T3**: Treat with partial suppression
-4. Treat with full suppression
+- **T4**: Treat with full suppression

 Within each of these trajectories, there can be variation in care over time.
 For example, someone in T4 may stop taking ART.

 ADAP affects the trajectories in the following ways:

-* Without ADAP, only individuals in trajectory 3 and trajectory 4 can engage in care and enter into the ART treatment dynamics.
+* Without ADAP, only individuals in T3 and T4 can engage in care and enter into the ART treatment dynamics.
-* With ADAP, individuals who are on trajectory 2 may be able to obtain ART treatment and engage in care.
-* Individual attributes influence the probability that the person diagnosed with HIV enrolls in ADAP.
-* For individuals on trajectory 3 and 4, ADAP modifies the probabilities in the ART dynamics.
+* For individuals on T3/T4, ADAP modifies the ART dynamics.
 This can lead to a longer duration of ART treatment and fewer gaps in ART treatment.
+* With ADAP, individuals who are on T2 may be able to obtain ART treatment and engage in care.
+* In addition, individual attributes influence the probability that a person diagnosed with HIV enrolls in ADAP.

 In addition to being assigned a trajectory upon model entry, individuals are also assigned "ADAP" or "no ADAP", Only these people may enter the ADAP program.